Mufi-Lang/MufiZ/README.md

 | x86_64-macos           | :x:                | :x:                | :x:                |
 | x86_64-windows         | :x:                | :x:                | :x:                |
 | x86_64-windows-gnu     | :x:                | :x:                | :x:                |

+> Currently there is an issue with `snap` packaging where the binary is not being found (in the prefix `/snap/bin`).
+This is being worked on, and will hopefully be resolved before the next release.